 So, a “good” time to start is completely dependent on your website.

 When you start using Lucky Orange, set benchmark data for each of your forms and consider how this relates to overall time on page.
 Are people starting your form towards the beginning or end of their session?

 If you feel like your time to start is problematic, consider where your form is placed on the page and what surrounds it.
 Is anything distracting and preventing people from starting faster?
 Is the form below a ton of content on the page?
 If so, is that content necessary and increasing conversions?

-If you’re seeing a trend at this point, it’s that surfaces the most difficult pieces of your form experience.
+If you’re seeing a trend at this point, it’s that Form Analytics surfaces the most difficult pieces of your form experience.
 In the case of field time, it’s all about spotting fields that take longer to complete than others.